-I would say the most difficult thing about raising an Irish Wolfhound is keeping them safe from their own exuberance.
-This seems a particularly hard message to convey to new owners, that such care should be taken for the first year during the growing process.
+The most difficult thing about raising an Irish Wolfhound is keeping them safe from their exuberance.
+New owners find it difficult to understand that the right care is vital for the first year during the growing process.
+Conveying this message is particularly hard.
 You need to perfect the careful balance of nutrition and exercise to protect them.

 - Do feed your puppy on a healthy balanced diet.
-We advise you feed our Salmon & Potato kibble.
+We advise you feed Bonaforte’s Complete.
 As poor nutrition or over feeding can lead to problems.

-- Do take your puppy out to meet people and other dogs once it has been fully vaccinated.
-Socialising your puppy is very important and any dog needs to get used to new places and experiences such as going in the car to visits friends and family or going to the park to meet other dogs
+- Do take your puppy out to meet people and other dogs once fully vaccinated.
+Socialising your puppy is paramount, and any dog needs to get used to new places and experiences such as going in the car to visits friends and family or going to the park to meet other dogs

 - Don’t over exercise your puppy under any circumstances.
-Usually Wolfhound puppies are not walked until they are 6 months old and then they are built up gradually, initially only walking for 5 minutes.
-Despite their size, Wolfhound puppies are very delicate and their growing bones and joints need to be treated with great care.
+Do not walk your Wolfhound puppy until six months old and then build up the walk gradually, initially only walking for 5 minutes.
+Despite their size, Wolfhound puppies are very delicate so treat their growing bones and joints with great care.
 Any mistakes in exercise and over exuberance under a year old can affect the puppy for the rest of its life.

 - Don’t let your puppy walk up and down stairs, and prevent them from jumping out of cars.
 Keep impact on all joints to a minimum, even getting on and off sofa's in an exuberant manner may harm.

 - Don't let puppy run over rough ground and fields.
-These areas can be fraught with pot holes and hidden obstacles which may cause puppy to stumble and tumble and hurt those long fragile limbs.
+These areas can be fraught with potholes and hidden obstacles which may cause the puppy to stumble and tumble and hurt those long fragile limbs.